LorenzoMazzocco/OpenMC-projects/advanced/EPR_mod_fuel_ratio/README.md

-# Moderator to fuel ratio effect on k-inf
+# Moderator-to-fuel ratio effect on k-inf

 The main goal of this project is to investigate the dependency of k-inf for an [EPR assembly lattice](https://github.com/LorenzoMazzocco/OpenMC-projects/files/7280552/EPR.core.design.pdf) on the ratio of moderator over fuel material in volume.\
 \